Periods time can be a pain! Good yoga can make painful periods a thing of the past. To show why, here are my period pain stories.

 Among your yoga classes, I also suggest trying out Flametree’s Women Only classes.
 They deal with poses and theory to help a range of issues around menstruation, pre-menopause, menopause, post menopause, and more.

 - Flametree’s non-beginner deal, including twice weekly Women Only classes, for Flametree newcomers and lapsed students, gets you 14 days of unlimited yoga for a total of just $29.
-Learn more here.

-- All other packages & deals are here.
+- All other Flametree packages & prices.